julieleandre/greenery/README.md

         2. Categorical: CITY (City name)
     3. NDVI of each health region were determined with an average of the NDVI of the cities found within.
 For smaller health regions which contained only one city, the NDVI thereof was used.
     4. Participants found within each health region were associated to their respective NDVI values.
     5. Participants were filtered down to those that responded for all the necessary variables (SDC_015 and GEN_015), and had an NDVI value associated.
-Population analysis of the dataset:
+Population analysis of the dataset (src/dataset_visuals.R)
         1. 72933 total participants
             1. Demography (SDC_015)
                 1. Indigenous: n = 3814